Meaning of "Take What The Messenger Gives You"

 DUTY

-Shias and Sunnis, and other Hadith followers usually take this portion of the verse and quote that part only, out of context, in an attempt to deceive people that the messenger has forbidden more things not found in the Qur'an.
+Shias and Sunnis, and other Hadith followers usually take this portion of the verse and quote that part only, out of context, in an attempt to deceive people that the messenger has forbidden more than that was mentioned in the Qur'an.
 They do this to form a completely different meaning than the one intended by God to serve their own personal agenda and to manipulate people.

 This is a small part of a whole verse quoted in isolation, out of context.
 The verse in full form is in the context of a war and reads: